CONTEST IS CLOSED AS OF MARCH 15, 2022! THANKS TO ALL WHO ENTERED

 Entry deadline: March 15, 2022

-First place winners of the WP&I Poetry Contest will receive one-week artist residency at Shake Rag Alley Center for the Arts in Mineral Point.
-Winners will also receive Winners will also receive $500 (first place), $250 (second place), and $100 (third place) and an opportunity to read their work at the 2017 Wisconsin Book Festival.
-First- through third-place winning stories will also be published in print and online issues of Wisconsin People & Ideas magazine.
+First-place winners of the Wisconsin People & Ideas Poetry Contest will receive a one-week artist residency at Shake Rag Alley Center for the Arts in Mineral Point.
+Winners will receive $500 (first place), $250 (second place), and $100 (third place) and read their work at the 2022 Wisconsin Book Festival.
+First- through third-place winning poems will also be published in print and online issues of Wisconsin People & Ideas magazine.

-- If you have questions about eligibility, please contact editor Jason A. Smith.
+Current Wisconsin Academy staff, board, and Foundation board members are not eligible.
+If you have questions about eligibility, please contact editor Christopher Chambers.

-- Online submissions must be in PDF format.
-This will preserve the styles, line breaks, and other formatting in your poem, preserving the poems intended presentation.
+Electronic submissions and cover page must all be included in a single PDF file (PDFs preserve the styles, line breaks, and other formatting in your poem).

-- Keep a copy of your poems!
+Keep a copy of your poems!
 Entries will be recycled, not returned.
-Do not send an SASE.
-If you want to save paper, consider an online submission.
+Do not send a SASE.
+If you want to save paper, please consider an online submission.